National Centre of Contemporary Art

-The main aim of the project is to create a platform for the events, that will open new opportunities for education and cultural activities and will motivate people to come back again.
+The main aim of the project is to create a platform for the events, which will open new opportunities for education and cultural activities, and will motivate people to come back.
 The volume of the building should conform to the rational scheme of the allocation of the functional and their correspondence, that's why it was divided into four main “layers”.

 The first “layer” — is the physical and symbolical foundation of the building.
-The whole storey is intended for the permanent exhibition of the NCCA.
-The planning layout of the permanent exhibition forms the labyrinth.
-Freely allocated showrooms allow obtaining the necessary flexibility and unpredictability during the free examination of the exposition.
-In the "chaos" of the labyrinth, the visitor immerses in the depth of the information, in which he can build the route by himself and physically perceive the mass and multiformity of the XX–XXI cc. art.
-Also, the labyrinth has a huge potential for the forming of a predetermined way through the exposition, which could be modified by the curator at ease.
-Spaces between the showrooms can be eventually supplemented with art from the swiftly expanding collection of the museum.
+The whole story is intended for the permanent exhibition of the NCCA.
+Planning layout of the permanent exhibition forms the labyrinth.
+Freely allocated showrooms allowing to obtain necessary flexibility and unpredictability during the free examination of the exposition.
+In the "chaos" of the labyrinth the visitor can build the route by himself and physically perceive the mass and multiformity of the XX–XXI cc. art.
+Also, the labyrinth has huge potential for the forming of a predetermined way through the exposition, which could be modified by the curator.
+Spaces between the showrooms can accommodate new expositions from the swiftly expanding collection of the museum.
 Main loading bays are situated on the same level, in the rear part of the building.
 Loading is fulfilled via the central core, which interconnects the whole museum.

-The second “layer” is dedicated to education.
-Openness and accessibility are the basic notions of the planning decisions for this layer.
-This part of the building consists of the external labyrinth, formed by the volumes of the uneven halls of the permanent exhibition on the operated roof, public space, that occupies two stories of the building, workshops, and center of the collections within the area of the open archive of the NCCA.
+The second “layer” is educational.
+Openness and accessibility were taken as the basic forming requirements of the space.
+This part of the building consists of the external labyrinth, formed by the volumes of the uneven halls of the permanent exhibition on the operated roof, public space that occupies two floors of the building, workshops, collection center, and open archive of NCCA.
 All these areas subsequently will become the additional stages for the regular lectures, workshops, and discussions.

-The last fourth “layer” is the engine of the NCCA.
-Scientific and publishing activities of the center are tightly bound to the administration, artist's residences, and the restaurant, forming this whole volume.
+The last, fourth “layer” is dedicated to the scientific and publishing activities of the center.
+The floor is tightly bound to the administration, artist's residences, and museum's restaurant, forming this whole volume.